 - 1. Follow a Paleo diet

 - The Paleo diet is the ancestral way to lose weight naturally without counting calories.
-This key is back to the basics focusing on healthy, grass –fed meats, wild-caught fish, fresh vegetables, nuts, seeds and seasonal fruits.
+This key is back to the basics focusing on healthy, grass-fed meats, wild-caught fish, fresh vegetables, nuts, seeds, and seasonal fruits.
 This diet focuses on whole foods and eliminates processed foods and additives.
 The Paleo diet emulates how the hunter-gatherers ate.
-The reason it works is because it gets rid of empty calorie foods (foods that provide only calories and no nutrients) and replaces these foods with more nutrient dense options.
-Nutrient dense foods are high in nutrients but lower in calories, which is the shift that aids in weight loss.
+The reason it works is that it gets rid of empty calorie foods (foods that provide only calories and no nutrients) and replaces these foods with more nutrient-dense options.
+Nutrient-dense foods are high in nutrients but lower in calories, which is the shift that aids in weight loss.
 Additionally, the foods found on a Paleo diet are rich in vital nutrients needed for weight loss and energy balance.
-This study confirmed weight loss in women on Paleo versus the well publicized Nordic Diet.
+This study confirmed weight loss in women on Paleo versus the well-publicized Nordic Diet.

 - 2. Try Intermittent Fasting

 - Intermittent fasting is an eating pattern in which you cycle between periods of feasting and fasting.
 It doesn’t specify which foods to eat but rather when to eat them.
 Intermittent fasting improves insulin sensitivity (which declines with age) and as a result insulin drops and stored fat can be utilized.
 Additionally, intermittent fasting naturally reduces caloric intake for individuals.
 Research has also found that fasting can lower glucose and increase the fat-burning hormone, norepinephrine leading to increased metabolism short-term1.